 - contributing to the circular economy and waste reduction, e.g. through the promotion and support reuse, recycling, and especially of composting;

 - raising awareness around food issues, including the environmental and social impact of growing and / or purchasing food, food & transport (e.g. food miles), food waste, food citizenship and food security;

 - promoting positive climate action – identifying effective and meaningful local actions and ways to have an impact in the national and international context;

-- educating people of all ages through training and workshops both for the general public and in partnership with local schools (e.g. through TY projects)
+- raising awareness and educating people of all ages through publications (like our blogposts), events, training and workshops both for the general public and in partnership with local schools (e.g. through TY projects)

 - exploring possibilities for skills exchange, such as with those who have lived in pre-plastic times; through the running of Repair Cafés, other ways to capture those skills could also be found